Havardia albicans

 Havardia albicans is a perennial tree of the family Fabaceae that grows to 5 meters tall.
 It is native to Mexico, the Caribbean and Central America, in regions around the Yucatan Peninsula.
 Common names for it include chucum and cuisache.
 It is reputed to be psychoactive.
+Its sap can be boiled and added to plaster to make waterproof stucco, and this may explain the longevity of Mayan plaster.